QIO Program 11th SOW (2014-2019)

-CMS carries out important evaluation and improvement activities of its public benefit and services programs to ensure that Medicare and Medicaid beneficiaries receive cost effective high quality, evidence-based services, consistent with the principle of beneficence.
-These activities are invaluable to meet CMS Strategic Goals including supporting innovative approaches to improve quality, accessibility, and affordability, and improving the CMS customer experience.
-To support its quality improvement activities, the Quality Improvement Organization (QIO) program and its contractors use patient identifiable information to plan, implement, and evaluate its work.
-Although the primary purpose of this work is carried out to improve health care quality, these activities sometimes produce generalizable knowledge (which might be interpreted by some as meeting the definition of human subjects’ research).
+CMS carries out important evaluation and improvement activities for public benefit and services programs to ensure Medicare and Medicaid beneficiaries receive cost effective high quality, evidence-based services, consistent with the principle of beneficence.
+CMS and the quality improvement contractors use patient identifiable information for program planning and outcomes assessment.
+Although the primary purpose of the Quality Improvement Organizations (QIO) program is to improve healthcare quality, evaluation activities sometimes produce generalizable knowledge (which might be interpreted by some as meeting the definition of human subjects’ research).

-CMS and its contractors comply with strict privacy protection standards to safeguard identifiable information, including those related to Federal Information Security Management Acts of 2002 and 2014 (/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/index), the Health Insurance Portability and Accountability Act (https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/index.html), and regulations specific to the Quality Improvement Organization program (42 CFR 480).
+All of CMS’s QIO program contractors comply with strict privacy protection standards to safeguard identifiable information, including those related to Federal Information Security Management Acts of 2002 and 2014, the Health Insurance Portability and Accountability Act, and regulations specific to the Quality Improvement Organization program (42 CFR 480).

 The following QI project listing includes only QI projects that potentially qualify as human subjects research but qualify for an exemption and the corresponding common rule exemption for each such QI project: